-This Compensation Discussion and Analysis discusses our executive compensation policies and how and why our Compensation Committee arrived at specific compensation decisions for the year ended December 31, 2015 for the individuals who served as our principal executive officer, principal financial officer and three other most highly compensated executive officers as of December 31, 2015: M. Michelle Berrey, M.D., M.P.H., our President and Chief Executive Officer; Timothy W. Trost, C.P.A., our Senior Vice Present, Chief Financial Officer, and Corporate Secretary; W. Garrett Nichols, M.D., M.S., our Chief Medical Officer; Linda M. Richardson, our Chief Commercial Officer; and Michael D. Rogers, Ph.D., our Chief Development Officer.
-These five individuals are our named executive officers for 2015.
+This Compensation Discussion and Analysis describes our executive compensation policies and how and why our Compensation Committee arrived at specific compensation decisions for the year ended December 31, 2016 for the individuals who served as our principal executive officer, principal financial officer and our two other most highly compensated executive officers as of December 31, 2016 (who are our only other executive officers as of December 31, 2016) and our former executive officer who retired during 2016: M. Michelle Berrey, M.D., M.P.H., our President and Chief Executive Officer, Timothy W. Trost, C.P.A., our Senior Vice President, Chief Financial Officer, and Corporate Secretary; W. Garrett Nichols, M.D., M.S., our Chief Medical Officer; Linda M. Richardson, our Chief Strategy and Commercial Officer; and Michael D. Rogers, Ph.D., our former Chief Development Officer.
+These five individuals were our named executive officers for 2016.